-Our Indigenous Commitment
+Our Indigenous Commitment to first Nations engagement

 Reconciliation Action Plan (RAP)

-Our RAP-054964 Guidelines document serves as a crucial resource for all employees, providing valuable insights into Indigenous culture and history.
-It lays the foundation for stronger, more respectful relationships with Aboriginal and Torres Strait Islander peoples, reinforcing XPG’s commitment to reconciliation in all aspects of our business operations.
+Our RAP Guidelines document serves as a crucial resource for all employees.
+It provides valuable insights into Indigenous culture and history.
+This lays the foundation for stronger, more respectful relationships with Aboriginal and Torres Strait Islander peoples.

 Featured Artist: Dearne Khan